MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsSetComputeSystemCallback.md

-# HcsSetOperationContext
+# HcsSetComputeSystemCallback

 ## Description

-Registers a callback to receive notifications for the compute system.
+Registers a callback to receive notifications for the compute system, see [sample code](./ComputeSystemSample.md#SetCSCallback)

 ## Syntax